Why You Need an Agent When Buying a New Construction Home

 My father always bought his cars from the same salesman at the same dealer.
 My dad had a good working relationship with the man but always told me to remember who that man was working for.

-I feel like we are all pretty well trained to walk into a car dealership a little on guard knowing that the sales staff can be very helpful and informative but that they aren’t necessarily on our team when it comes to actually negotiating a car deal.
+I feel like we are all pretty well trained to be a little on guard when we walk into a car dealership knowing that the sales staff can be very helpful and informative but they aren’t necessarily on our team when it comes to actually negotiating a car deal.

 I wish more new construction buyers would have the same mindset.
 If they did, they would have a real estate agent on their side every time.

 The first steps in buying new construction are fun.
 They are exciting.
-Even most of the builder’s salespeople are generally friendly, nice, helpful human beings.
-But remember, in almost EVERY case, these same salespeople work directly for or represent the builder…not you.
+Even most of the builder’s salespeople are generally friendly, nice, and helpful human beings.
+But remember, in almost every case, these same salespeople work directly for or represent the builder, not you.

 Let me explain that a little further.